Years 12 & 13

 How and when are choices made?

-Options Week takes place in late October and will include a Zoom Parent Information Evening.
+Options Week takes place in October and will include a Zoom Parent Information Evening.
 Students’ first option choices are made in early November.
-In the preceding weeks, these choices are reviewed and Tutors, Heads of House, Higher Education Counsellors, Subject teachers and the Senior Phase team will review these choices and offer guidance about the choices that have been made.
-Each student will have an individual appointment with the Higher Education department as well as a Tutor for Learning session before the Final Round of options takes place later in the year.
+In the preceding weeks, these choices are reviewed and Tutors, Heads of House, Higher Education Counsellors, Subject teachers and the IB team will review these choices and offer guidance about the choices that have been made.
+Each student will have an individual appointment with the Higher Education department as well as a Tutor for Learning session prior to submission of their options choices.

 Preliminary round options are not final.
 They do inform timetabling and staffing therefore a lack of interest in a certain course could lead to it not running.
 Any change requests made after the final round will be subject to availability.